clicepfl/s4s-2024/backend/README.md

 ### Response

-The `GameState` after the AI has played.
+The `TurnStatus` after the AI has played.

 ---